Star Steering Through Cluster from Capricorn by Holiday Mathis - Boston Herald - Go Tech Daily

 FISHING (February 19 – March 20).
 Your lifestyle is not just about how you eat, where you live or what you do for work and pleasure.
 It is also a coping style and a way to control the complexity of society.
 How does it work with it?
 What isn’t that?

 TODAY BIRTHDAY (January 14).
-The care and challenge that you give your physical self will pay you back as you seem to become younger as the year progresses.
+The care and challenge that you give your physical self will pay you back as you appear to be younger as the year progresses.
 Friends connect you with opportunities.
-You will have the courage to make a change in the way you get and use money, and this improves your quality of life across the board.
+You will have the courage to change the way you get and use money, and this improves your quality of life across the board.
 Fish and cancer are crazy about you.
 Your lucky numbers are: 8, 40, 44, 42 and 18.

 ASTROLOGICAL QUESTION: A 54-year-old cancer who lost a job in the 2008 financial crisis and then his marriage writes: “Since then, nothing has been suitable.
 Jobs and romance were unstable.
 I don’t feel that I’ve changed from a character point of view, but nothing has come together like it has been for years.
 Do I get a last professional or personal hurray, or is this it? ”

-CELEBRITY PROFILES: fans of “Ozark” anxiously anticipating the fate of the Byrde family, will finally receive the goods when the Netflix series with Jason Bateman comes into the lead later this year.
-From childhood star to producer, Bateman has followed his hardworking and down-to-earth Capricorn sun to create what will become a major media empire.
+CELEBRITY PROFILES: “Ozark” fans anxiously anticipating the fate of the Byrde family will finally get the goods when the Netflix series with Jason Bateman fails later this year.
+From a child’s star to a producer, Bateman has followed his hard-working and down-to-earth Capricorn sun to create what will become a major media empire.
 Natal Venus in Pisces indicates an intuitive approach to life and work.

 Write Holiday Mathis on HolidayMathis.com.